justeattakeaway/fozzie-components/packages/services/f-statistics/README.md

 };

-// Initialise a new instance of the statistics client const statisticsClient = new StatisticsModule(justLog, statsConfiguration, baseProperties, store);
+// Initialise a new instance of the statistics client const statisticsClient = new StatisticsModule(justLog, statsConfiguration, baseProperties);

 // Publish a statistic
 statisticsClient.publish({